Livepeer-Community-Node/Grant-Program/README.md

 # Livepeer Community Transcoder Node's Grant Program

-Livepeer is seven months into main net launch, and we’ve seen an incredible amount of participation from the developer community.
 Livepeer has a long term vision to build a fully decentralized video stack, and we cannot achieve this goal without a community of contributors to the project.
-We’re excited to launch the Community Grant Program, which provides developers with grants ranging from 300 - 3000 LPT (subject to change).
+The Community Grant Program provides developers with grants ranging from 300 - 3000 LPT (subject to change).
 Grant program provides developers with an opportunity to build a position in the network early on.

 If you're appreciative of this initiative and all that it will do for the ecosystem, bond to our transcoder node, and contribute a portion of your inflationary reward to go towards these grants! *Node address: 0x4f4758f7167b18e1f5b3c1a7575e3eb584894dbc*